How to Add a Glossary to Your WordPress Site for SEO

 First up is this free plugin, which functions a little less like a glossary and a little more like a wiki.
 You create individual pages for your terms and definitions, and it compiles an index page, automatically sorted and linked, for you.

-Encyclopedia Glossary Wiki for WordPress
+Encyclopedia Glossary Wiki For Wordpress

 It's great if you're aiming for the full knowledge base sort of glossary, but having individual pages for terms that only have a sentence or two of a definition can cause thin content issues if you aren't careful.
 Also, some old reviews mention the free version of this plugin has a strict cap on how many entries you can have; I'm not sure if the cap is still there, but there's no limit with the paid version.